ta-data-bcn/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 ## Workflow

 1- Designing the game
-2- Code it
+2- Coding the game
-3- Test & Debug
+3- Testing & Debuging
+4- Adding comments
 <a name="organization"></a>

 ## Organization